What’s A Good Natural Hormone Replacement?

 - Incorporate “Self Care”: It bears repeating, stress and high cortisol can be incredibly damaging to your hormone balance.
 It can lead to increased appetite, weight gain and the storage of harmful body fat around your organs.
 All of these factors negatively impact testosterone levels.
 Carve out time to relax and recharge, whether that’s watching your favorite movie or mediating.

 If you’re still struggling to find hormonal balance after making these lifestyle changes, then it’s a sign to reach out to your doctor to discuss additional options.
-Our Austin urologist offers a few treatments for low testosterone ranging from testosterone injections, topical gels and creams, and Clomid.
+Our Austin urologist offers a few treatments for low testosterone ranging from testosterone injections, topical gels and creams, and Clomid for low testosterone.
 Clomid is an oral medication that is typically used to treat male and female infertility, but can also help with low testosterone by increasing sperm production and testosterone levels.

 Still have questions?
 We’re here and ready to help as best we can.
 Contact us at Austin Urology by calling: 512-694-8888